Veronica1269/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect math and reading scores by grade?

-When reviewing the math and reading scores summary per school and grade, the change only affects the figures of Thomas High School, the numbers for the other schools remain unchanged.
+When reviewing the math and reading scores summary per school and grade, the change only affects the Thomas High School, the scores for other schools remain unchanged.

   #### Math Score (Initial):